 As a primarily agrarian society, the ancient Egyptians had a distinct problem with mice, rats and snakes all of whom threatened the grain stores.
 It is thought that the ancient Egyptians learned that wild cats preyed on these scavengers and so began to leave out food (such as fish heads) to tempt the cats to visit them regularly.
 This suited the cats perfectly as being close to human settlements not only provided them with a ready supply of food (the vermin and the food left by humans) but also helped them to avoid larger predators.
 As this symbiotic relationship developed cats were welcomed indoors and eventually consented to move in with their human friends and rear their kittens in the safety of the home.

-However, one of the most common (and in my view the sweetest) representations found in tombs depicts the cat sitting under or beside the chair of the mistress of the house offering her protection and friendship, a connection made all the more important because of the association of cats with some of the most powerful goddesses.
+One of the most common (and in my view the sweetest) representations found in tombs depicts the cat sitting under or beside the chair of the mistress of the house (right) offering her protection and friendship, a connection made all the more important because of the association of cats with some of the most powerful goddesses.

 The Egyptians did not distinguish between a wild cat and a domesticated cat; all cats were known as “miu” (or “miut”) often translated as “he or she who mews”.
 The origin of this name is not clear but it seems likely that it is an onomatopoetic reference to the sound a cat makes (mew).
 However, some commentators have suggested that it also related to the word miw (to see).
 It seems that it was rare for a cat to be given its own specific name (rather than being called “miu” or “miut”).
 There are exceptions such as the cat named “Nedjem” (“sweetie”).
 Little girls were often named “Miut” (literally meaning “female cat”) displaying the Egyptians fondness for both cats and children.

 Cats were also important in the interpretation of dreams.
 Apparently seeing a cat in your dream confirmed that you would have a good harvest.